 The soliton formations in FIG.~\ref{fig:psiabs} at $t =206, 218, 236$ are reflected in FIG.~\ref{winding} as the loop passing through the origin of the complex $\psi$-plane.
 Now the implication of a soliton formation can be readily understood: it results in a nontrivial winding between the phase $\theta$ and the physical space.
 More explicitly, before $t=206$ we have $\theta(R) - \theta (0) =0$, but after that we have $\theta(R) -\theta (0) =- 2 \pi$.
 Similarly, soliton formations at $t=218$ and $t=236$ generate two additional windings.
-As indicated in the last plot ($t=3000$) of FIG.~\ref{winding}, both the magnitude $|\psi|$ and the variation of the phase of the final state are expected to be homogeneous along $x$ direction with $\theta (R)-\theta(0)=-3 \times 2 \pi$.
+As indicated from the last plot ($t=3000$) of FIG.~\ref{winding}, both the magnitude $|\psi|$ and the variation of the phase of the final state are expected to be homogeneous along the $x$ direction with $\theta (R) - \theta(0) =-3 \times 2 \pi$.

 Now the connection between soliton formation and the drop in velocity is clear.
 From Eq.~(\ref{ve}), the initial velocity is $v_i =-a_x /\mu_i$, where $\mu_i$ is the initial chemical potential.
 The final velocity is given by $v_{f} = -{1 \ov \mu_f} (a_x + {2 \pi n \ov R})$ where $n$ is the number of dark solitons formed during the evolution process and $\mu_f$ is the final chemical potential.
 We thus find a simple elegant relation between the initial and final velocities \be v_{f} ={1 \ov \mu_f} \le(\mu_i v_i - {2 \pi n \ov R}\ri) \ . \ee For the 1D example of FIG.~\ref{velocity}, we have $\mu_i = 6.553$, $\mu_f = 6.306$, and $n=3$.